troymjones/cloudflare-colo-list/README.md

 # cloudflare-colo-list
 A list containing Cloudflare colo codes and locations

-The list is regenerated daily
+The list is regenerated and updated daily